yamatolab/current-calculations-for-proteins/docs/source/install.rst

 *  OS Version: Mavericks or Yosemite with XCode 6.1

-CURP runs on Python 3.6 and requires numpy to be installed.
+CURP runs on Python 3.6 and requires Numpy to be installed.
 The system should be working under OpenMPI.

 Installation